koppor/jabref/docs/openoffice/order-of-appearance.md

 ### JabRef

 Jabref uses the following steps for sorting sorting citation markers (providing `globalOrder`):

 1. the textranges of citation marks in footnotes are replaced by the textranges of the footnote marks.
 2. get the positions (coordinates) of these marks
 3. sort in top-to-botton left-to-right order

-`(problem)` In JabRef5.2 the positions of citation marks within the same footnote become indistinguishable, thus their order after sorting may differ from their order in the footnote text.<br/>
+`(problem)` In JabRef5.2 the positions of citation marks within the same footnote become indistinguishable, thus their order after sorting may differ from their order in the footnote text.
 This caused problems for

-1. numbering order<br/>
+1. numbering order
   `(solved)` by keeping track of the order-in-footnote of citation markers during sorting using [getIndexInPosition](https://github.com/antalk2/jabref/blob/122d5133fa6c7b44245c5ba5600d398775718664/src/main/java/org/jabref/model/openoffice/rangesort/RangeSortable.java#L21))
 2. `click:Merge`: It examines *consecutive* pairs of citation groups if they can be merged.
-Wrong order may result in not discovering some mergeable pairs or attempting to merge in wrong order.<br/>
+Wrong order may result in not discovering some mergeable pairs or attempting to merge in wrong order.
 `(solved)` by not using visual order, only XTextRangeCompare-based order within each XText [here](https://github.com/antalk2/jabref/blob/122d5133fa6c7b44245c5ba5600d398775718664/src/main/java/org/jabref/logic/openoffice/action/EditMerge.java#L325))